-According to the students' answers students' skills (56.5%), teacher training (52.7%), school equipment and furniture (41.1%) and the curriculum and policies (39%) are the main factors to implement group work activities.
+According to the students' anillswers(56.5%),studteachernts'trainingsk(52.7%), school equipment and furniture (41.1%) and the curriculum and policies (39%) are the main factors to implement group work activities.
 Other factors taken into account by students are school organization (28.4%) and human resources (15.8%).
-The three factors less important to promote group work activities in the students' opinion are: support of external agents (6.8%), parents' support (6.4%) and lack of time (4.5%).
+The three factors less important to promote group work activities in t support of external agents (6.8%), parents' support (6.4%) and

-On the other hand the most important factors in the students' opinion -which may hinder the implementation of group work activities in the context of secondary education- are the lack of time (56.7%), curriculum and policies (40%) and school organization (39%).
-Other factors taken into account have been: teacher training (30%), students' skills (29%) and school equipment and furniture (28%).
+On the other hand the most important factors in the students' - whichopinionmayhinder the implementation of group work activities in the context of secondary education- are the lack of time (56.7%), curriculum and policies (40%) and school organization (39%).
+Other factors taken into account have been: teacher training (30%), students' ski and school equipment and furniture (28%).
 The support of external agents like parents (6.5%) and other external agents (7%) is lees important to the students (like in the previous question).